rutvi-sutaria/repo/final_project.md

 Here are a few changes I had to make to the initial plan:

-1. I tried to draw digitally several parts of coffee lifecycle but they did not turn out to be very appealing.
+I tried to draw digitally several parts of coffee lifecycle but they did not turn out to be very appealing.
 So I used a suitable background image instead!

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/8mvMFH1/Screen-Shot-2020-02-22-at-2-02-24-PM.png" alt="Screen-Shot-2020-02-22-at-2-02-24-PM" border="0"></a> <a href="https://imgbb.com/"><img src="https://i.ibb.co/SQ9bq4s/Screen-Shot-2020-02-22-at-2-06-30-PM.png" alt="Screen-Shot-2020-02-22-at-2-06-30-PM" border="0"></a>

-2. I had some difficulty in trying to fit the charts on the shorthand site as they were too wide for the site and therefore required scrolling horizontally.
-I modified the html code to adjust the width.

-3. After integrating all, I still had to modify the layout( background color, images, text alignment, etc) of certain sections to give a good flow to the entire story.
-For example, I had to breakdown the coffee facts section into two individual sections: Coffee lifecycle and Coffee types.
+After integrating all, I still had to modify the layout( background color, images, text alignment, etc) of certain sections to give a good flow to the entire story.
+For example, I had to breakdown the coffee facts section into two individual sections: Coffee Lifecycle and Coffee Types.

 #### My experience:

-Looking back at Part 1, I am amazed at how much my graphics have evolved as the story becoame more concrete.
+Looking back at Part 1, I am amazed at how much my graphics have evolved as the story became more concrete.
 The process was demanding and time-consuming but also a lot of fun.
 Coming up with a topic was a bit hard as there were no boundaries.
-I learned a lot about coffee consumption, something I had been procrastinating for a long time.
-Apart from online research, I learned some intereting facts from my interviewees.
+I learned a lot about the effects of drinking coffee, something I had been procrastinating to do for a long time.
+Apart from online research, I learned some intereting facts from my interviewees too!

 ### References: